Skip to main content

 For Contemporary Country symbolizes, along with Kmart and McDonald’s, the end of regionalism in American life.
 Popular music, just as much a commercial product as groceries, is no longer marketed locally but by a few huge corporations: Sony, Time-Warner, MCA, BMG.
 A teenager in Shreveport flicks on the radio.
 He gets not the “Louisiana Hayride”—the “Hayride” went off the air in 1971—but Madonna’s latest hit.
 Frightened of losing the teen-agers’ dollars, executives in Nashville concoct music sounding more and more like Madonna, less and less like George Jones.
 “Why is country music so big these days?” the singer Marty Stuart asked rhetorically in a 1992 New York Times story.
 “It’s the reason Long John Silver sells more fish than the catfish house on the edge of town—they’ve succeeded in making fish taste not so much like fish.”

 Nor is the new fish very nourishing.
 As no less an authority than Willie Nelson complained about country radio, in an unpublished 1992 interview with a Time correspondent: “They are not playing the people I like to hear.
-So I don’t listen.
+So, I don’t listen.
 Public radio does it now.”

 Intended to go down easy now, country music sounds like nothing so much as what used to be called soft rock.
-Indeed, if the soft rockers James Taylor, Linda Ronstadt, and the Eagles were new artists today, they would without a doubt be called “country” and marketed by the record labels’ Nashville branches.
+Indeed, if the soft rockers James Taylor, Linda Ronstadt, and the Eagles were new artists today, they would, without a doubt, be called “country” and marketed by the record labels’ Nashville branches.

 Country music was born of the trauma of rural people’s adjustment to industrial society, but that fight has been fought.
 Millions of country people are settled now in suburbia; they no longer need their struggle cathartically mirrored.
 That classic expression of the migrant’s homesickness, Tillis and Dill’s 1962 “Detroit City”—“Last night I went to sleep in Detroit City/And dreamed about those cotton fields and home”—means nothing to the migrant’s children; they’re from Detroit, or its suburbs, and they like Guns ’N Roses.

 Severed from its working-class origins, country music is becoming a refuge for culturally homeless Americans everywhere.
 They make strange bedfellows, nineties country-music fans: long-time Middle American followers of the music; baby-boomer professionals raised on sixties rock but unable to stomach its descendants; senior citizens always game for easy-listening fodder; whites who hate rap.
 Indeed, country’s new popularity has a troubling undercurrent: the widening gap between black and white culture.
-If whites loved Stevie Wonder and the Suprêmes, most of them still run from rap.
+If whites loved Stevie Wonder and the Supremes, most of them still run from rap.
 As a 1992 Time article pointed out, country’s new popularity is, in part, the musical equivalent of “the urban escapism known as ‘white flight.’”

-Late-twentieth-century Americans thirst for pastoral imagery, and that’s what country music can do for them.
+Late-20th-century Americans thirst for pastoral imagery, and that’s what country music can do for them.
 But Contemporary Country is bouncily, phonily pastoral.
 “Yearning [for the past],” writes the New York Times music critic Jon Pareles, “has become a standardized product,” in which “Grandma always sings ‘Amazing Grace’ and the water is mountain-pure and Daddy’s advice is invariably sage.”
-Classic country music, even if it descended into bathos, was never afraid to look death and tragedy in the face, whether in Dorsey Dixon’s 1939 “Wreck on the Highway,” where “whiskey and blood run together,” or in MeI Tillis’s “Ruby Don’t Take Your Love to Town,” whose crippled Vietnam vet knows “it’s hard to love a man whose legs are bent and paralyzed.”
+Classic country music, even if it descended into bathos, was never afraid to look death and tragedy in the face, whether in Dorsey Dixon’s 1939 “Wreck on the Highway,” where “whiskey and blood run together,” or in MeI Tillis’ “Ruby, Don’t Take Your Love to Town,” whose crippled Vietnam vet knows “it’s hard to love a man whose legs are bent and paralyzed.”
 Today’s country has little of the old grit.

-The traditionalist tells the country-music listener, ‘Here, buy these old overalls, you can get good and dirty in ’em.’
+The traditionalist tells the country-music listener, ‘Here.
+Buy these old overalls; you can get good and dirty in ’em.’
 But the fan says, ’They make me feel like a hick.
 You can keep’em.’”

 But hasn’t the new country music been freely chosen by its public?
-Tony Brown, Nashville’s hottest producer (Wynonna Judd, Reba McEntire, George Strait) and the president of MCA Records’ Nashville branch, said to me last year, “The traditionalist tells the country-music listener, ‘Here, buy these old overalls, you can get good and dirty in ‘em.’
+Tony Brown, Nashville’s hottest producer (Wynonna Judd, Reba McEntire, George Strait) and the president of MCA Records’ Nashville branch, said to me last year, “The traditionalist tells the country-music listener, ‘Here.
+Buy these old overalls; you can get good and dirty in ‘em.’
 But the fan says, ‘Hey, these are a little old-fashioned, they smell bad, and you know what?
 They make me feel like a hick.
 You can keep ‘em.’
 Country music is changing because the fans want it to change.”
 Brown’s argument is in less than perfect faith.
 Once, when American regions were more distinct, cultures truly were the expression of people’s wants; they evolved separately, uninfluenced by any central force.
 Today the public’s desires are channeled, even created, by a few big corporations.
 Tony Brown’s claim—that people choose their music freely—is a convenient fiction.

 It wasn’t always.
 Willie Nelson, for one, can recall country’s pre-corporate days.
 “I remember,” Willie said in 1992, “when we’d have a new single out, we’d go around to different country stations.
-If you could get a record played in enough areas, you could not only sell a couple of records, you could build up an audience by playing in those areas.
+If you could get a record played in enough areas, you could not only sell a couple of records; you could build up an audience by playing in those areas.
 Then came the computer age, when everything started being programmed in New York.
 It didn’t do any good to go to a station because it was already programmed.”

-So it looks as if it’s good-bye to country music, at a time when it has never been more popular.
-The apparent paradox, of course, is that it’s good-bye only to country music as we knew it from 1920 to 1980, good-bye to Jimmie Rodgers, Hank Williams, and George Jones (whom the Nashville tastemakers simultaneously lionize and muzzle; elected in 1992 to the Country Music Hall of Fame, Jones, in as fine voice as ever at sixty-three, has a harder and harder time getting on the radio).
+So, it looks as if it’s good-bye to country music, at a time when it has never been more popular.
+The apparent paradox, of course, is that it’s good-bye only to country music as we knew it from 1920 to 1980, good-bye to Jimmie Rodgers, Hank Williams, and George Jones (whom the Nashville tastemakers simultaneously lionize and muzzle; elected in 1992 to the Country Music Hall of Fame, Jones, in as fine voice as ever at 63, has a harder and harder time getting on the radio).

 It’s possible to argue, as some critics do, that country music can indeed flourish apart from its vanished rural roots; that today’s country fan, who may well be a native Long Islander—or a Parisian—is making an aesthetic choice, like a city dweller who favors cowboy boots.
 “Country,” the argument goes, is only a set of symbols; it need not be the expression of a living culture.
 “Authenticity” is a meaningless criterion in country music—the music has been artificial for decades.
 An interesting line of thought, this perspective see country’s life span as potentially infinite.
-But it begs two questions.
-First, how far from its social origins can an art form grow before it simply loses meaning (or turns into something different)?
+But it begs two questions: First, how far from its social origins can an art form grow before it simply loses meaning (or turns into something different)?
 Second, the argument seems naively apolitical, ignoring the fact that popular tastes, including the taste for country music, are less and less freely arrived at, shaped more and more by a few corporations.

 It would not be surprising to see a Nashville marketing campaign emerge in the next few years and try to replace “country music” with something new—“American music,” say, or “heartlands music.”
 For “country music,” unfortunately, smells too much like those old overalls.
-As Dwight Yoakam told me in 1993, “Ultimately we’re going to lose contact with that white rural experience—we already are.
+As Dwight Yoakam told me in 1993, “Ultimately, we’re going to lose contact with that white rural experience; we already are.
 And that’ll lead to the demise of country music as a collective genre.
 I’ll lament its loss.
 But lamenting it too much is like lamenting the fact that we drive cars today.
 Where will tomorrow’s great cavalry riders come from?
 Well, they aren’t going to come.
 Because there are no more horses to ride.”

 It’s not like in the movies; no, the cavalry won’t be riding to the rescue.
 All we can do is count the bodies, and who better to count them with than old Ralph Peer?
 He not only started it all; he could see the end coming too.
 “I came in before the old life was destroyed,” said Peer in 1959, retired to his camellia garden, “and I picked up the things that had floated to the top.
 But nowadays there’s not too much difference between the standard of living in Georgia and the one in Illinois.”